bullno1/cosmo-sokol/README.md

 ### Multi-platform runtime

 sokol makes use of platform ifdef to selectively compile platform-dependent code.
-In cosmopolitan, we want to compile all platform-dependent code path and select the right implementation at runtime.
+In cosmopolitan, we want to compile all platform-dependent code paths and select the right implementation at runtime instead.

 In order to do that with the same library, we can use the following preprocessor trick: